javierlopezdeancos/testcontainers-node-playwright/README.md

 - Run Playwright test in UI mode.
     - [ ] Run Tests in UI Mode that user can follow up outside the container using a browser.
 - Run Playwright and extract trace viewer on failed test.
-    - [x] Run Playwright tests that fail in a playwright container with default configuration and extract the trace zip viewer.
+    - [x] Run Playwright tests in a playwright container with default configuration that should fail and extract the trace viewer zip file.
 - Debugging Playwright tests.
     - [ ] Debugging Playwright tests with the Playwright inspector in a Playwright container.